egolf-cs/synge_reproducible/README.md

 * Running experiments
 * Tabulating results

-Additionally, a frozen version of the results, as they appear in the paper, is provided in **folder**.
+Additionally, a frozen version of the raw data for the results as they appear in the paper is provided in **folder**.

 ## Running Experiments